-Many rental car companies now allow for you to pickup a car at one location and drop off elsewhere.
+Many rental car companies now allow you to pick up a car at one location and drop it off elsewhere.
 This is perfect for a road trip as it allows you to plan a one-way route.
 One option is to plan a route between two airports and use those points as your start and finish locations.
-When you search for quotes on RentalCars you can select an option for one-way rentals.
+When you search for quotes on RentalCars or DiscoverCars you can select an option for one-way rentals.

-Some people even choose to rent a car for a cross country road trip and use the vehicle for a long period of time.
-In this case it is definitely worth following the advice in this article to get the best deal.
+Some people even choose to rent a car for a cross-country road trip and use the vehicle for a long period of time.
+In this case, it’s definitely worth following the advice in this article to get the best deal.

 Get The Best Price On Your Rental Car

-In order to get the best price its important to only select the options you need and then use a price comparison site such as RentalCars.
+In order to get the best price it’s important to only select the options you need and then use price comparison sites such as RentalCars or DiscoverCars.
 Use this article to decide what options you need to select when searching for a quote.

 Tips For Getting The Best Price

-Take out your own comprehsneive insurance policy for the rental car
+- Take out your own comprehensive insurance policy for the rental car

 You can actually take out a cheaper full insurance policy for a rental car yourself and use it to cover the vehicle.
 This is often cheaper than going with the rental car companies offering.